Chart Color Schemes

 Employment performance in Hobartville has been broadly consistent with national averages

-Conversely, professional & technical services are under-represented at 4.4% compared to Greater Sydney's 11.5%.
-The area offers limited local employment opportunities as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, Hobartville's labour force decreased by 3.5%, with employment declining by 2.9%, leading to a 0.5 percentage point drop in unemployment.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
-State-wide, NSW experienced a slight employment contraction of 0.03% (losing 2,260 jobs) by 25-Nov-25, with an unemployment rate of 3.9%, favourable compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Hobartville's industry mix suggests local employment could grow by 6.2% in five years and 13.1% in ten years, though these are simplified extrapolations for illustrative purposes only.
+Conversely, professional & technical services are under-represented at 4.4%, compared to Greater Sydney's 11.5%.
+The area appears to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, Hobartville's labour force decreased by 3.4% and employment declined by 2.9%, reducing unemployment by 0.5 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hobartville's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment